jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 ## EPUB, WPUB, and next-book

-I draw the comparison in very broad strokes, please shout “objection!” if you see any error in my thinking (and then ping me on twitter maybe, if you are not in a hearing distance).
+I draw the comparison in very broad strokes, please shout “objection!” if you see any error in my thinking (and then ping me on [twitter][tw] maybe, if you are not in a hearing distance).

 ![](./comparison.svg)